aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 *   One-dimensional sets that are not compound sets are called **atomic** sets.
     Examples of atomic sets are sets containing names, calendars and subsets of the set Integers.
-    To declare a relation, only atomic sets are allowed in the subset of attribute of that relation.
+    To declare a relation, AIMMS only allows atomic sets in the ``subset of`` attribute of that relation.

-*   An **atomic** index is an index in an atomic set.
-A **compound** index is an index in a compound set.
+*   An **atomic index** is an index in an atomic set.
+A **compound index** is an index in a compound set.

-*   A **set mapping** is a collection of identifiers that together mimic a single compound set.
-Set mappings are introduced in this article to replace compound sets.
+*   A **set mapping** is a collection of identifiers that together provide an alternative for the functionality of a single compound set.
     A set mapping consists of:

     * A **set mapping set** is an atomic set with elements that look like elements from a compound set.